000Justin000/ssl_edge/README.md

 flow_vec = NetworkOP.mat2vec(FN, F);
 ```

-After that, you can test our algorithm by the following function call.
-A detailed description of the input and output of this function is given in [utils.jl](utils.jl).
+After that, you can test our algorithm by the following function call, where **f_vec** is the reconstructured edge flows.
 ```julia
 ratio, rate, flow_vec, f_vec, TrSet, TeSet = ssl_prediction(FN, flow_vec)
 ```
+A more detailed description of different options and outputs of this function is given as the comments of **ssl_prediction** in [utils.jl](utils.jl).

 ### Reproduce Experiments in Paper
 The plots in our paper can be reproduced by running.
 ```
 julia run.jl
 ```
 which would create figures under [/results](/results).
+Note this might take a long time due to 1) repeated function call at different ratio of labeled edges 2) the SVD used for creating synthetic edge flows 3) the QR factorization in RRQR algorithm.
+The recursive bisection algorithm and the algorithm for actual flow reconstruction is very efficient.

 If you have any questions, please email to [jj585@cornell.edu](mailto:jj585@cornell.edu).